FirebaseExtended/firebase-import/README.md

-firebase-import is a helper utility to import large JSON files into [Firebase](https://www.firebase.com/).
+# Firebase-Import
+Firebase-import is a helper utility for importing large JSON files into [Firebase](https://www.firebase.com/).
 It breaks the JSON into smaller chunks and then stores those chunks individually through the Firebase API.

 ## Installing

-Install the firebase-import module globally or install it locally and add it to your path:
+Install the firebase-import module globally:

     $ npm install -g firebase-import

-or
+or install it locally and add it to your path:

     $ npm install firebase-import
     $ export PATH=$PATH:`npm bin`